Periodic Co/Nb pseudo spin-valve for cryogenic memory

 In conclusion, we propose here to use as a memory element a Josephson junction where a weak link is comprised of periodic S/F structure which can be switched between AP and P states.
 In the frame of Usadel equations we show that critical current across the junction significantly depends on the magnetic state of the periodic structure.
 In order to switch between AP and P states we propose to use periodically repeated quadrolayer $F_1/s/F_2/s$ where magnetic layers $F_1$ and $F_2$ have slightly different coercive field.
 In order to experimentally investigate the switching processes between P and AP states we sandwiched periodic structure [Co(1.5nm)/Nb(8nm)/Co(2.5nm)/Nb(8nm)]$\times$6/ Co(1.5nm) between two Nb(25nm) electrodes.
 By the use of neutron reflectometry we have demonstrated that AP state can be organized and erased by applying field of 30 Oe.

+We would like to thank V.L.
+Aksenov for the fruitful discussions.
 This work was supported by grant No. 18-72-10118 of the Russian Science Foundation.
-AS would like to thank the support of the project of the Moldova Republic National Program "Nonuniform superconductivity as the base for superconducting spintronics" ("SUPERSPIN", 2015-2018), grant STCU \#6359 (2018-2019) and the "SPINTECH" project of the HORIZON-2020 TWINNING program (2018-2020).
+AS would like to thank the support of the project of the Moldova Republic National Program "Nonuniform superconductivity as the base for superconducting spintronics" ("SUPERSPIN", 2015-2018), grant STCU \#6329 (2018-2019) and the "SPINTECH" project of the HORIZON-2020 TWINNING program (2018-2020).
 YK would like to acknowledge DFG collaborative research center TRR 80.
 This work is based on experiments performed at the NREX instrument operated by Max-Planck Society at the Heinz Maier-Leibnitz Zentrum (MLZ), Garching, Germany.